00Fjongl/js-extra/Minification/mini.md

 ```
 # Mixing with Optimization
 If a script needs to run thousands of times per minute, then avoid RegExp. `.indexOf`, when paired with bracket notation, is the most optimal searching method.
 `.split`, as a replacement for arrays of strings, should also be avoided under those conditions.
-Additionally, extraneous return values from parentheses may cause slight amounts of lag.
+Extraneous return values from parentheses may cause slight amounts of lag.
+Turning arrays into strings, or one type to another results in some lag.
+This is notably apparent through tagged templates.